Templates

 The PDF Template Designer streamlines document automation by allowing users to upload and reuse existing PDF documents to create templates, significantly reducing the time and effort needed to build documents from scratch.

-1. Create a PDF template: Upload a PDF document and open it as a Template within the PDF designer interface.
+1. Create a PDF Template: Upload a PDF document and open it as a template within the PDF designer interface.

 Cloning a Template